 Create Folder Structure And Configuration Files¶

 The name of an extension is always written in UpperCamelCase (beginning with a capital letter, then upper and lower letters; no underscore), while the extension key may only contain small letters and underscore (lower_underscore).
-You will find an overview of the name conventions in appendix A, Coding Guidelines.
+You will find an overview of the naming conventions in appendix A, Coding Guidelines.

 Extensions can be stored at different places in TYPO3.
 Locally